San Anselmo, California: Post-WWII

 On March 12, 1974, San Anselmo officially became a town.
 In 1963, a cast iron statue of a deer affectionately known as "Sugarfoot" by locals was donated to the town by Joeseph Dondero.
 This statue still stands today and children enjoy riding on his back after trips to the library next door.

 The town features in the song "Snow in San Anselmo" by Irish-born singer/songwriter Van Morrison, about an unusual bout of winter weather that occurred when he was living in Fairfax, near San Anselmo, in the 1970s.

 San Anselmo's most prominent resident, movie director George Lucas, used some of the proceeds from his film American Graffiti to buy an old Victorian house in San Anselmo; his then-wife Marcia Lucas named it "Parkhouse."
 Lucas worked on his Star Wars script for two and a half years, writing much of it at the back of his San Anselmo house in a room he shared with a gaudy Wurlitzer jukebox.
-In 1977, Lucas screened an early version of Star Wars, without completed special effects, at his San Anselmo home for a small group of Hollywood friends, including the producer Alan Ladd, Jr., directors Steven Spielberg, Brian DePalma, and Martin Scorsese, and screenwriters Jay Cocks, Willard Huyck, and Gloria Katz.
+In 1977, Lucas screened an early version of Star Wars, without completed special effects, at his San Anselmo home for a small group of Hollywood friends, including the producer Alan Ladd Jr., directors Steven Spielberg, Brian DePalma, and Martin Scorsese, and screenwriters Jay Cocks, Willard Huyck, and Gloria Katz.

 Geography

 The average high temperature is 85 F, in July, and the average low temperature is 41 F, in January and December.
 The record high was 111 F in July 1972, and record low was 18 F in December 1990.
 Average rainfall is 47.47 in, with the rainiest month being January.

 All but a sliver of San Anselmo lies within the 28 sqmi Ross Valley Watershed that flows into San Francisco Bay.
 The principal waterway of the town's portion of the watershed is San Anselmo Creek, a branch of Corte Madera Creek.
 Two of San Anselmo Creek's tributaries, Sleepy Hollow Creek and Sorich Creek, also flow through the town, as do East Fork Creek and West Fork Creek, Sorich Creek's two tributaries.

 There are three main roads running through San Anselmo.
 Their junction is known locally as the Hub, which lies near the central business district.
-Sir Francis Drake Boulevard runs north from Ross, turns north-west at the Hub, and then proceeds west to Fairfax.
+Sir Francis Drake Boulevard runs north from Ross, turns northwest at the Hub, and then proceeds west to Fairfax.
 Red Hill Avenue (also called "The Miracle Mile") runs west from San Rafael, after 4th Street and 3rd Street merge, and into the Hub where it becomes Center Boulevard.
 Center Boulevard runs northwest from the Hub to Fairfax and Sir Francis Drake parallels Center Boulevard to Fairfax, offset to the north.

 The town's natural skyline is dominated by the hills of Ross Valley.
 To the north are Red Hill and Grove Hill.
 To the southwest is Bald Hill.
 To the east is Moore Hill.
 In the distance to the south is Mount Tamalpais.